-It was on a rusty cargo ship sailing between the islands of French Polynesia that I decided to become a photographer.
-So I studying and then assisted, retouched and produced for a range of world-class fashion and advertising photographers.
-In Sydney, London and New York I learnt from the best before stepping out on my own.
+It was on a rusty cargo ship sailing between the islands of French Polynesia that Michael decided to become a photographer.
+After studying and then assisted, retouched and produced for a range of world-class fashion and advertising photographers.
+In Sydney, London, and New York he learnt from the best before stepping out on his own.

-Today I’m constantly on the move between Sydney, Berlin and London, my time is divided between shooting commercial work and personal projects whose format ranges between portraiture, photojournalism and visual art.
-As a result of this flexibility in style and the continuous renewal of my surroundings, I have witnessed a far-reaching and even paradoxical variety of photographic subjects and scenarios: from refugees to CEO’s; the Wu-Tang Clan to prima ballerinas; and sex workers to holy men.
+Today he is based in Berlin with his time is divided between shooting commercial work and personal projects whose format ranges from portraiture, photojournalism, visual art and filmmaking.
+As a result of this flexibility in style and the continuous renewal of his surroundings, he has witnessed a far-reaching and even paradoxical variety of photographic subjects and scenarios: from refugees to CEO’s; the Wu-Tang Clan to prima ballerinas; and sex workers to holy men.